If your building is in a downtown metropolis area, window washers will likely be working close to live power lines, which can be dangerous!

 In addition to the contractor - the property manager/owner's representative should also evaluate the work site well in advance.
 Then before the work starts, they should review the work site with their contractor and point out the location of all lines near or within the building.

 If covers are installed they must be inspected each day before work commences.
 Property Managers and employers should look for:

 - Fallen covers

 - Loose covers

 If you notice any exposed equipment or lines then call the hydro company immediately and they will make the necessary repairs.
 Only the hydro company or one of their authorized contractors may install or repair covers and only their covers may be used on lines.

-- Stay back three metres (ten feet)
+- employees must stay back three meters (ten feet)

-- Have the lines de-energized or covered
+- Have the lines de-energized and/or covered with an insulator